Cherreads

 "Reise!
 No breakfast with you this morning!
 Or dinner!
 Earl worked me to death!"
 Keith whined, spotting her.

 "How are you?
-You've missed two morning sessions," Earl noted.
+You have missed two morning sessions," Earl noted.

 As they drew close, G6 brushed past without a word or glance.
 Her pace never slowed.
 The two men stood, stunned.